Colds (0-12 Months)

 - Runny or stuffy nose

-- The nasal discharge starts clear but changes to grey.
+- The nasal discharge starts clear but changes to gray.
 It can also be yellow or green.

 - Most children have a fever at the start.